What Every New Kiteboarding Student Should Know

 - You are not holding on for dear life

 - When you see someone who is kiteboarding, it sort of looks like the only thing connecting them to the kite is a bar that they are holding on to for dear life.
 This is simply NOT true.
 If you look even closer, a kiteboarder has a harness on that connects him or her to the kite.
-The bar that their hand controls is simply for steering.
+The bar that their hand controls are simply for steering.
 You do NOT have to be an Olympic athlete to kiteboard!

 - Getting professional lessons is paramount